QuickLogic-Corp/qorc-sdk/qf_vr_apps/qf_1micvr_app/GCC_Project/EclipseReadme.txt

 ========

-This document details the installation procedure to setup an Eclipse IDE based development environment for QuickAI projects and provides instructions for migrating existing Makefile projects to Eclipse IDE environment.
+This document details the installation procedure to setup an Eclipse IDE based development environment for qorc-sdk projects and provides instructions for migrating existing Makefile projects to Eclipse IDE environment.

 Requirements: